 Due to sheer exhaustion, we chose to have a little rest.
 By early afternoon, we came to the beach once again to get soaked in the fresh sea breeze …

-… before getting lost to the artificial chilled ambiance of the car.
+… before getting lost to the artificial chilled ambience of the car.

 The trip ended abruptly like a dream, but dreams do often come true.
 Don’t they?